JMCov/data-structures-and-algorithms/javascript/hashTable/README.md

 - Write a function called repeated word that finds the first word to occur more than once in a string

+Challenge 33

+- Write a function called left join
+- Arguments: two hash maps
+  - The first parameter is a hashmap that has word strings as keys, and a synonym of the key as values.
+  - The second parameter is a hashmap that has word strings as keys, and antonyms of the key as values.
+- Return: The returned data structure that holds the results is up to you.
+It doesn’t need to exactly match the output below, so long as it achieves the LEFT JOIN logic

+NOTES:

+- Combine the key and corresponding values (if they exist) into a new data structure according to LEFT JOIN logic.
+- LEFT JOIN means all the values in the first hashmap are returned, and if values exist in the “right” hashmap, they are appended to the result row.
+- If no values exist in the right hashmap, then some flavor of NULL should be appended to the result row.

 ## Approach & Efficiency

 We looked through the demo and used ChatGPT to help understand certain aspects of hash tables.